twitchard/blog/posts/2022-09-22-system-dynamics-schmystem-dynamics.markdown

 ![O](../images/dropCapO.jpg){class="dropCap"}ccasionally, my Twitter feed sends to me a writer arguing via [queueing theory](https://www.lostconsultants.com/2019/11/20/littles-law-applied-in-agile-software-development/), [stock and flow diagrams](https://lethain.com/systems-thinking/), [equations](https://codahale.com/work-is-work/), or [even](https://lethain.com/limiting-wip/) [simulations](https://twitter.com/michelgrootjans/status/1431653674024046593) to advance their ideas of how software teams should operate.
 These are the tools of [system dynamics](https://en.wikipedia.org/wiki/System_dynamics).

 I think this style of argument appeals to engineers because we like to build things.
 System dynamics lets you argue by *building* a model.
 Some very thoughtful writing happens in this style.
 It's explicit and engaging.
 It can even be visual or interactive.
+Despite my overblown, attention-grabbing title, I like reading arguments in this style.

 But I have two objections: first, I think system dynamics models are given more authority than they deserve.
 A system dynamics model is just an analogy dressed up in a bit of formalism.
 Like any analogy, you should only give it force if the stories it tells are plausible in light of your experience and knowledge.

 Second, I think system dynamics *mechanizes* software teams too much: they model software teams as mechanical phenomena that obey equations and universal laws -- not collections of humans, unpredictable and unique.
-This suggests a vision of *software leader as maximizer*: leadership is a type of engineering, it is ultimately about designing systems and organizing processes to maximize throughput.
+This suggests a vision of *software leader as maximizer*: leadership is cast as a type of engineering, it is ultimately about designing systems and organizing processes to maximize throughput.
+I find this deficient.

-In this post, I'll rave against three examples of "system dynamics gone wrong" I've encountered in blogs or books I've read.
-Mind, I'm not concerned with the examples' *conclusions*.
-I agree with those, mostly.
-I'm after the *framing*.
+To illustrate, I'll proceed through three examples of "system dynamics gone wrong" from blogs or books I've read.

 ## Example: Stock and Flow Diagrams

-Let's start with [this post](https://lethain.com/systems-thinking/) by Will Larson.
+Let's start with [a post](https://lethain.com/systems-thinking/) by Will Larson.
 Will Larson is the author of [An Elegant Puzzle](https://lethain.com/elegant-puzzle/), a treasury of thoughtful advice for software leaders.
 I recommend it.
 Larson writes sometimes about "systems thinking", and is particularly fond of [stock and flow diagrams](https://en.wikipedia.org/wiki/Stock_and_flow).
 In [this particular post](https://lethain.com/systems-thinking/), he draws this diagram

 ![](../images/dev-velocity-sys.png){style="width: 100%"}